 Westerners tend to be larger and heavier than the Chinese people we were encountering and cruise passengers tend to be a little heavier too so there’s plenty of praise to be levelled towards the pedicab drivers whose job it was to take couples of us from near the restaurant to our destination.
 Our driver was probably happy to see that we weren’t the largest in our group although we certainly weren’t the smallest either.

-The video below contains much of the pedicab ride through the streets of Beijing towards the Hutongs and gives you an idea as to how much traffic there was to contend with at the start as well as some sights of the attractive lakeside area close to our destination.
+The video (removed for now) below contains much of the pedicab ride through the streets of Beijing towards the Hutongs and gives you an idea as to how much traffic there was to contend with at the start as well as some sights of the attractive lakeside area close to our destination.
 I’d like to be able to tell you exactly where in Beijing this was all shot and where we specifically went for this trip but I didn’t think to make a note of that information at the time and it’s not that easy to work out from looking at maps now.
 My best guess is that this is close to the Qianhai Lake area.

 At the conclusion of our pedicab ride to the Hutongs we had some time to wait until all the passengers on this Princess Cruises-arranged excursion arrived so there was a chance for a few snaps of the area.
 It was very pretty, very peaceful, and probably not what you instantly conjure if imagining what China’s capital city looks like if you’ve not been before.